twc383/InterviewTest/README.md

 FundsLibrary Interview Test
 ===========================

-Welcome to the FundsLibrary technical test!
+Welcome to the FundsLibrary developer test!

 This test is intended to be a simple test of coding ability.
 You are welcome to spend as much or as little time on it as you want.

 ## Test Details